access-ci-org/ipf/docs/INSTALL.md

 Python, this might look something like "/usr/lib/python3.6/site-packages/etc/ipf".

-If you have run ipf_configure_xsede to set up your workflows, and chosen the recommended base directory, your workflow definitions will have the appropriate IPF_ETC_PATH defined in them.
+If you have run ipf_configure to set up your workflows, and chosen the recommended base directory, your workflow definitions will have the appropriate IPF_ETC_PATH defined in them.